Seven Process Must-Do Items – Begin with the Basics

 Identifying where risks to compliance or meeting the process goals could develop and materialise is critical—the more granular the assessment, the more accurate and valuable the result.
 Context is typically set around a sub-process, project, customer, vendor, or other elements of the organisation and then combined and aggregated to an enterprise level.

-All operational activities in the organisation occur within defined business processes, and there are bound to be operational process risks with any activities.
+All operational activities occur within defined business processes, and there are bound to be operational process risks with any activities.
 A proper mitigation approach allows you to consistently identify those risks and design appropriate controls without impeding growth or innovation.

 Controls as Process Steps